netlify/my-first-netlify-deploys/src/next-steps.md

 ### Deploy some changes

 This site is generated with a static site generator.
-And now that you have deployed it, Netlify has set up an automated continuous deployment system for you.
+And now that you have deployed it, Netlify has set up an [automated continuous deployment system](https://www.netlify.com/docs/continuous-deployment/) for you.
 To deploy changes, all you need to do is push your changes to this site's git repository.

 Try making a small change.
 Perhaps by editing the details.js file to add your name.
-You can do it directly on Github fo you like.
+You can [do it directly on Github]({{ process.env.REPOSITORY_URL }}) if you like.
 Netlify will notice the change and deploy up update in a minute or so.

 ```js
 //  src/data/details.js